Early voting runs Monday, April 19 through Tuesday, April 27, 2021.

 - Voting Procedures Authorized under the Texas Election Code

 - NEW - Collin County Voting Equipment Video

-Last day to register to vote in the May 5, 2018, General Election: April 5
+- The last day to register to vote for the May 1 General Election is Thursday, April 1, 2021.

 To be considered a qualified voter in a city election, a person must:

 - Be 18 years of age or older on the day of the election

 - Not have been determined mentally incompetent by a final judgment of a court

 - Not have been finally convicted of a felony or, if so convicted, must have: been fully discharged of his sentence, including any term of incarceration, parole, or supervision, or completed a period of probation ordered by any court; or been pardoned or otherwise released from the resulting disability to vote